janbiedermann/prescient/README.md

 - The git repo will copied to the vm

 - The command as specified in the `.prescient.conf` file of the repo will be executed from within the checked out repo

+### Plugin Scripts

+On the executing hosts the scripts will call a "plugin script" if it exists, right after the actual CI script has been executed on the VM.
+The plugin scripts may be used to cache installed software or anything else.
+They must be located in the `~/prescient` directory of the host user and must be named after the VM, example with a VM named 'Windows10':

+`~/prescient/Windows10`

+The script will be called with the name of original VM and name the currently running VM, like:

+`./prescient/Windows10 Windows10 Windows10_Prescient`

 ## Execution log